Apprenticeship Levy

 Employer A has 250 employees, each with a gross salary of £20,000.
 They would pay:

-• Pay bill: 250 x £20,000 = £5,000,000
+• pay bill: 250 x £20,000 = £5,000,000

 • Levy sum: 0.5% x £5,000,000 = £25,000

-• Allowance: £25,000 - £15,000 = £10,000 annual levy payment
+• allowance: £25,000 - £15,000 = £10,000 annual levy payment

 Employer B has 100 employees, each with a gross salary of £20,000.
 They would pay:

-• Pay bill: 100 x £20,000 = £2,000,000
+• pay bill: 100 x £20,000 = £2,000,000

 • Levy sum: 0.5% x £2,000,000 = £10,000

-• Allowance: £10,000 - £15,000 = £0 annual levy payment
+• allowance: £10,000 - £15,000 = £0 annual levy payment

 Employers who operate multiple payrolls will only be able to claim one allowance.
+You can use the Skills Funding Agency's indicative online tool for employers to:

-You can find further details on the calculation and payment of the apprenticeship levy on Gov.uk.
+Find further details on the calculation and payment of the apprenticeship levy on Gov.uk.

-How will employers pay the Apprenticeship Levy?
+How will employers pay?

 Each month, HM Revenue and Customs (HMRC) will collect the levy through Pay As You Earn (PAYE), payable alongside income tax and National Insurance.
 HM Treasury will allocate funding to the Scottish Government through the block grant.